MohsenHNSJ/HamyarPaygahPy/CONTRIBUTING.rst

 Using pre-commit_ ensures PRs match the linting requirements of the codebase.

 Install vcxsrv_ on your local machine to enable GUI applications from the dev container.

+Open vcxsrv_ and configure it with the following settings:

+* Multiple windows
+* Start no client
+* Disable access control

+Or load it with ``config.xlaunch`` file from ``.devcontainer/vcxsrv/`` directory.

 Possible issues
 ---------------